-We are all aware of the dangers of diabetes in humans, but what about dogs?
+Many of us are familiar with the risks of diabetes for humans, but have you considered the possibility of diabetes affecting dogs?
 Although not as common in dogs as in humans, diabetes is still a major health concern among responsible dog parents.
 Diabetes is the most frequently reported endocrine disorder in dogs, affecting about 1 in 200 dogs.
-(1)

 Dog parents must understand that diabetes in dogs is not a temporary issue.
-It is life threatening condition that requires lifelong commitment to insulin injections and feeding and dietary strategies.
+It is a life-threatening condition that requires a lifelong commitment to insulin injections and feeding and dietary strategies.

 Diabetic dog food